Thomync/estancias-2023/DailyReports/DocumentationSep1.md

 * Completed the second exercises of the part2 of the fullstack course.
 * Working in my personal CV website.
+* I decided to work in the phonebook exercises today.

 ## Blockers